 - Bucket #3 Sanitizing Water

 - Note: This set up may go left to right; or right to left.

 - Soapy water is used to clean food preparation surfaces and sanitizer is used to reduce possible pathogens.

 - Cleaning, sanitizing and handwashing are performed frequently and correctly

 WHAT CAN I SERVE WITHOUT OBTAINING A PERMIT?

-The following list includes beverages and foods that have been determined do not constitute a potential or actual hazard to the public health.
+The following list includes food and beverages, that have been determined, to not constitute a potential or actual hazard to the public health.
 [NAC 446.633]

 - Note: All receipts and bills of sale must be retained and made available upon request.